TEARS AND TRIUMPH ATOP KILIMANJARO

 I collapsed into my tent and nearly passed out.
 A few moments later, I was jolted back to life thanks to a warm cup of tea loaded with honey.
 The guides continued to check on me for the remainder of the evening and night.
 They brought me heaping plates of food and forced me to eat every last mouthful.
 This helped.

 By daybreak on our final day on the mountain, I was feeling refreshed.
 The food and the sleep helped a ton.
-However, all I wanted to do at this point was get off the mountain and return to Bristol Cottages.
+However, all I wanted to do at this point was get off the mountain and return to Bristol Cottages hotel.
 The four hour trek to the Mweka Gate was beautiful.
 The gorgeous rainforest helped take our minds off the pain in our legs.

 I mostly hiked with Derek and Dr. Tanya Petraszko – the three of us had formed a strong bond and we shared some laughs on the way off the mountain.
 I was fortunate to have Derek as my roommate, tent mate and hiking partner.
 Without him, I’m not sure I would have made it to the summit.